sigmie/docs.sigmie.com/src/pages/docs/indices/mapping.md

 ### Unstructured text

-Unstructured text is almost any humman-written text, like book or product descriptions, comments or a documentation page like this.
+Unstructured text is almost any human-written text, like a book or product descriptions, comments, or a documentation page like this.

 Choose this type if the field contains something like

-- A Book or Product description
+- A Book or Product Description
 - A Movie review
 - A User comment

 ## Number

-The only thing to consider when mapping a `number` field is it's type.
+The only thing to consider when mapping a `number` field is its type.

 The available types are